ekedonald/Implementing-a-Client-Server-Architecture-using-MySQL-Database-Management-System/README.md

 The setup on the diagram above is a typical generic Web Stack architecture (LAMP, LEMP, MEAN, MERN).
 This technology can be implemented with many other technologies (i.e. various Web and Database Servers from Small Page Applications to Large and Complex Portals).

-## Implement a Client-Server Architecture using MySQL Database Management System (DBMS)
+## Implementing a Client-Server Architecture using MySQL Database Management System (DBMS)

 The following steps are taken to implement a basic Client-Server Architecture using MySQL Relational Database Management System (RDBMS):